A.D. IX KAL. SEPT. MCLXIV A.U.C. ~ August 24, 410 A.D.

 Irena shivered with dĂŠjĂ vu.

-Dark memories seeped into her thoughts.
-Suddenly, Irena envisioned ghosts walking the streets before her.
+Dark memories seeped through Irena’s thoughts.
+Suddenly, ghosts walked the streets before her.
 Two images – the Roma of her past and Carthago Nova of her present – superimposed themselves on each other and she struggled to distinguish which was which.
-The street spread before her simultaneously humming with activity and deadly quiet, completely abandoned but for corpses left to rot.
+The street spread before her simultaneously bustling with activity and deadly quiet, abandoned but for corpses left to rot.

 Irena had been luckier than most.
-Coming from a long line of medicae, her traditional herbal healing skills and willingness to help anyone had protected her throughout the worst of the crisis.
+Coming from a long line of medicae, her herbal healing skills and reputation for helping anyone protected her throughout the worst of the crisis.
 Still, she jumped at every intersection, every sudden movement.
-Roving gang members tended to attack first and ask questions later.
+Raw recruits joined the gangs every day, and no one was safe in a turf war.

-Now she shook her head in astonishment as a wealthy patrician and her slaves toting baskets of groceries strolled carelessly down the street right through the apparition of a young boy stabbed for the heel of moldy bread in his hands.
+Now she stared as a wealthy patrician and her grocery-toting slaves strolled carelessly through the apparition of a young boy stabbed for the heel of moldy bread in his hands.
 Irena remembered how he had died in her arms, whimpering for his mother.

-A dog barked from a doorway and she wondered how any animal had survived this long without ending up in someone’s cooking pot.
-She had come to prefer fresh rat meat herself, while others still had demanded openly in the forum that a price be set for human flesh.
+A dog barked and she marveled how any animal had survived this long without ending up in someone’s cook pot.
+Rats had so little meat after all the effort of trapping and skinning them.
+In the forum, more and more had demanded a price be set for human flesh.
 When bodies disappeared overnight, no one asked questions.

 Within minutes she was back to the ancient Carthaginian walls.
 They hadn’t kept the Romans out before and Irena, rabid with panic, would have torn them down brick by brick if anyone tried to stop her now.
-Only after dashing through the gates did she realize she hadn’t been breathing.
+Only after dashing through the gates did she realize she’d stopped breathing.
 She collapsed against the wall, unfocused eyes staring unseeing across choppy blue water.

 The visions finally ceased, but would she ever stop shaking?